Guide to Research in Theatre and Performance

 The following are databases that will be useful in searching for reviews and articles related to theatre.
 You can find these databases by looking in the alphabetical list under “Databases/ Databases A-Z” on the library web page.

-Academic Search Premier – includes indexing for magazines, newspapers, and scholarly journals, so you will find reviews of productions as well as critical articles; many links are provided to the full text of the reviews and articles
+Academic Search Complete – includes indexing for magazines, newspapers, and scholarly journals, so you will find reviews of productions as well as critical articles; many links are provided to the full text of the reviews and articles

 Lexis-Nexis Universe – excellent for finding reviews of productions in newspapers around the country and the world; all full text